YvesBell42/RPi-MC-Server/README.md

-# RPi MC Server Optimisation and Automation with Reverse Proxy
+# Raspberry Pi Minecraft Server with Optimisation, Automation and Reverse Proxy

 This project describes the setup, optimisation and automation of a Raspberry Pi Minecraft server with a reverse proxy.